Wall Street flat as home improvement retailers get Amazoned

 Property and casualty insurer Travelers (TRV.N) closed down 1.5 percent after reporting a drop in quarterly profit.

-Declining issues outnumbered advancing ones on the NYSE by a 1.01-to-1 ratio; on Nasdaq, a 1.14-to-1 ratio favoured advancers.
+Declining issues outnumbered advancing ones on the NYSE by a 1.01-to-1 ratio; on Nasdaq, a 1.14-to-1 ratio favored advancers.

 About 5.92 billion shares changed hands in U.S. exchanges, compared with the 6.35 billion daily average over the last 20 sessions.